Mullineux map: $d$-balanced partitions and $d$-runner matrices: Introduction

-Unlike our results, most results about the Mullineux map concern its general properties rather than its behaviour when applied to particular partitions.
+Results like those presented in this paper are rare --- most known results about the Mullineux map concern its general properties rather than its behaviour when applied to particular partitions.
 An exception to this is the result by Paget \cite{PagetMullineux06} who proves a simple behaviour of the Mullineux map when applied to partitions in RoCK blocks.
 Paget's algebraic proof was later accompanied by a combinatorial proof by Fayers \cite{FayersMullineux22} who established a more general runner removal result for the Mullineux map applicable to partitions in the RoCK blocks.

-The definition of $E_{\mathcal{R}}(\gamma)$ is motivated by the sets $E_{k}(\gamma)$ introduced by Giannelli and Wildon \cite{GiannelliWildonFoulkesandDecomposition15} (defined for $d=2$), which can be partitioned by our `finer' sets $E_{\mathcal{R}}(\gamma)$.
-In the paper, Giannelli and Wildon showed that under mild conditions there are columns of the decomposition matrix of a symmetric group whose sum is a vector whose non-zero entries are one and lie in the rows labelled by the partitions in $E_{k}(\gamma)$.
-They further analyse the set $E_{0}(\gamma)$ in \cite{GiannelliWildonIndecomposable16} with particular focus on the cases when the partitions in $E_{0}(\gamma)$ have $e$-weight at most $2$.
-Our results provide more explanations for the connection between the sets of Giannelli and Wildon and the decomposition matrices as the Mullineux map is closely related to the decompositions matrices of symmetric groups --- the partition $m_e(\lambda)'$ labels the least row with a non-zero entry in the column labelled by $\lambda$ in the decomposition matrix.